s-ddp/100/docs/roadmap.md

 2. Which payment providers and payout/settlement requirements do we have? **(Resolved: integrate ЮMoney for RUB payments; no alternate payout schedules/currencies required)**
 3. Do we need reserved seating maps, general admission, or both? **(Resolved: combined model—seat maps shown when the vessel/event requires assigned seating; general admission flows when seating is not applicable)**
 4. What integrations are required (email/SMS, analytics, accounting/ERP, marketing)? **(Pending)**
-5. What refund, exchange, and transfer policies apply? **(Partially resolved: refunds allowed until 24h before event start; no exchanges or transfers; fees/commission rules pending)**
+5. What refund, exchange, and transfer policies apply? **(Resolved: refunds allowed until 24h before event start; no exchanges or transfers; no commissions/withholdings from the customer, merchant covers payment fees on refunds; sub-24h window is non-refundable/non-transferable)**
 6. What operational roles should the CRM support, and what permissions are needed? **(Pending)**
 7. Are there compliance constraints (GDPR, PCI scope, tax invoicing, data residency)? **(Partially resolved: data residency in Russia; tax/PCI specifics pending)**
 8. What reporting and KPI dashboards are required at launch? **(Pending)**